defund-labs/defund/readme.md

 starport chain serve
 ```

-`serve` command installs dependencies, builds, initializes, and starts your blockchain in development.
+`serve` command installs dependencies, builds, initializes, and starts Defund in development.
+Use the --reset-once flag to reset the state.

 ### Frontend